wobbat/owl-ts/README.md

 - Ensure files referenced in `:config` and `:script` actually exist
 - Check `~/.owl/.state/` lock files for clues (hashes, managed packages)
 - AUR down?
 Owl will continue with system packages and warn once
+- Services (sudo): system service actions use `sudo` non‑interactively.
+If you see sudo/TTY errors, run `sudo -v` first to cache credentials, or configure passwordless sudo for `systemctl`.
+For user services, set `scope: 'user'` in `:service`.

 ## Contributing